Anna Sosenko: Producer and collector

 In 1959, Sosenko co-produced a stage adaptation of Irving Stone's The Passionate Journey.
 She promoted Jacqueline Susann's first novel, Every Night, Josephine.
-In the 1970s and 1980s, she produced star-studded benefit shows, including tributes Mary Martin, Ethel Merman, and Richard Rodgers.
-She helped develop the Songwriters’ Hall of Fame, now known as the National Academy of Popular Music.
+In the 1970s and 1980s, she produced star-studded benefit shows, including tributes to Mary Martin, Ethel Merman, and Richard Rodgers.
+She helped develop the Songwriters' Hall of Fame, now known as the National Academy of Popular Music.

 Sosenko had a large collection of theatrical memorabilia, and opened a small gallery in 1965, selling and trading such materials near Lincoln Center.
 She exhibited some of these at the Museum of the City of New York, and eventually donated her collection to several theatre history archives, including the Library of Congress.

 Personal life and legacy

 Sosenko lived and worked with Hildegarde from 1933.
 The pair collected art, including works by French impressionists; that collection was sold when they separated in 1955.
 They reconciled late in life, and even performed together.
 Sosenko died in 2000, four days before her 91st birthday.

 The bulk of her assets were, upon her death, transferred to the Anna Sosenko Assist Trust, which provides small grants "to aid and enhance the career development of worthy and talented individuals in need of such assistance in the performance areas of theatre, opera or concert."